Extinction Cycle

 Dark Age science loss, webbing-signal escalation, and the cost of interpreting the New Gods' network

-Open Outpost Manchester Crisis in the interactive wiki
+Open the interactive Outpost Manchester Crisis view

 Canon note